DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 two ways.
 Firstly, examples of current innovations are given throughout the text.
 Secondly, insights from interviews with Amsterdam fashion retailers are presented at the end of each main section.
-In 2014, students interviewed retailers in Amsterdam to ask about the future of fashion retailing.
-In total, 16 fashion retailers in various segments - from small boutiques to well-known international brands - were interviewed by students of the Amsterdam Fashion Institute.
+In 2014, students of the Amsterdam Fashion Institute (AMFI) interviewed retailers in Amsterdam to ask about the future of fashion retailing.
+In total, 16 fashion retailers in various segments - from small boutiques to well-known international brands - were interviewed (they have been anonymised in this publication).
 During these interviews, students were specifically interested in the usage of new and digital strategies to engage with (potential) customers.
 Four main insights and challenges for the near future were clearly highlighted by